deathworlders/online/content/books/deathworlders/chapter-46-hellfall.md

 They’d wandered back through into the suit workshop.
 It was deserted now: the other techs had all sorted out their charges’ gear, straightened out their stations, stowed their tools and replenished their material supplies, cleaned up, and gone to wait on standby mode for their Operators to return.

-Moho’s station was a little island of disarray in the middle of all that orderliness.
+MOHO’s station was a little island of disarray in the middle of all that orderliness.
 Probably only suit techs would have spotted the difference, but to their practiced eye it stood out like Firth wearing one of his eye-gouging aloha shirts to a funeral.

 They set to work on cleaning it up.